sdcondon/SCGraphTheory.AdjacencyList/README.md

 }
 ```

-**Undirected graphs** take a little more effort, though there's a handy `UndirectedEdgeBase` class to do a bit of the work for you.
-UndirectedEdgeBase still conforms to the `IEdge<TNode, TEdge>` interface, so each undirected edge actually consists of a pair of edge objects.
+**Undirected graphs** take a little more effort, though there's a handy `UndirectedEdgeBase` class to do a bit of the work for you. `UndirectedEdgeBase` still conforms to the `IEdge<TNode, TEdge>` interface, so each undirected edge actually consists of a pair of edge objects*.
 Here's an example with a direction-ignorant settable edge data property:

+*\* Note that if we really wanted a single object on the heap for an undirected edge, we could probably do something with by making the actual IEdges value types that refer to the single "edge".
+The extra complexity and resulting caveats (e.g. needing to be careful with mutability) mean that it's not something I've bothered exploring thus far..*

 ```
 using SCGraphTheory.AdjacencyList